-The first floor of The Water Institute houses WaterWorking, a co-working space featuring open flexible offices and workstations that support the building’s mission of cutting edge technology, collaboration, community, sustainability, openness and accessibility.
+The first floor of The Water Institute houses WaterWorking, a co-working space featuring open, flexible offices and workstations that support the building’s mission of cutting edge technology, collaboration, community, sustainability, openness and accessibility.
 Additional seating areas reflect the ecological design and allow for employees and visitors to experience the abundance of spectacular views of the surrounding banks of the river.
-The Estuary, located on the third floor, is an 8,000 sq. ft. conference center that offers sweeping views of the river and bridge.
-Flexible seating allows the center to host academic conventions, research conferences and private events.
-A world class facility, the research park and campus will attract coastal and deltaic studies experts and position Louisiana as a leader for coastal restoration, sustainability and solutions.
+The Estuary, located on the third floor, is an 8,000 sq. ft. conference center that offers sweeping views of the Mississippi River and bridge.
+Flexible seating allows the Center to host academic conventions, research conferences and private events.
+With this new world class facility, the research park and campus will continue attract coastal and deltaic studies experts and position Louisiana as a leader for coastal restoration, sustainability and solutions.

 Baton Rouge, LA